|Nutrition Facts (per serving)|

-Pre-heat the oven to 400 F and lightly line or grease a large (one-pound) loaf pan.
+Preheat the oven to 400 F and lightly line or grease a large 1-pound loaf pan.
 Set aside.

-Heat the vegan margarine or oil in a skillet, and saute onion until soft, about 4 to 5 minutes.
-Then set aside.
+Heat the vegan margarine or oil in a skillet and saute onion until soft, about 4 to 5 minutes.
+Set aside.

 Add in the soy milk, Italian seasoning, celery seeds, and a generous amount of salt and pepper.
 The mixture should be a little chunky still, and moist, but not wet.